saffriha/ictac2014/README.md

 - **--pts-compacting=none** (default) does not compact points-to pairs at all.

-- **--pts-compacting=conservative** compacts two points-to pairs
+- **--pts-compacting=precise** compacts two points-to pairs
 (r1, o1) and (r2, o2) to (r2, o2) iff r1 ⊑ r2 and o1 ⊑ o2, and hence preserves
-the analysis precision.
+the analysis precision,

-- **--pts-compacting=aggressive** compacts two points-to pairs
+- **--pts-compacting=conservative** compacts two points-to pairs
 (r1, o1) and (r2, o2) to (r2, o1 ⊔ o2) iff r1 ⊑ r2, and hence leads to a
-precision loss if o1 ⋢ o2.
+conservative precision loss if o1 ⋢ o2.

-We found that, in the example causing the performance impact, both conservative and aggressive compacting lead to the same points-to sets, meaning that for all pairs (r1, o1) and (r2, o2) r1 ⊑ r2 implied o1 ⊑ o2 in this example.
+We found that, in the example causing the performance impact, both precise and conservative compacting lead to the same points-to sets, meaning that for all pairs (r1, o1) and (r2, o2) r1 ⊑ r2 implied o1 ⊑ o2 in this example.
 Compared to using no compacting at all, in the most extreme case compacting reduced a points-to set from 1600 to 200 pairs and reduced the analysis duration